Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Onboard WiFi/README.md

 - After 3 seconds of loading you should see the airplane exploding, because an error is thrown on purpose, to see the error state of `react-query`.

 > [!TIP]
 > With GitHub Copilot Chat you can create these funny animations, like an airplane spinning for a loading state, or an airplane exploding for error state.
 If you have a crazy idea, just ask GitHub Copilot to help you with that.
 In this case I asked Copilot for a plane crashing animation.
 At first the airplane only fell from the sky.
 Then I asked Copilot to make the airplane explode, which was the cause of the crashing airplane.
-I was then missing debree, so I asked Copilot to add debris to the airplane explosion.
+I was then missing debris, so I asked Copilot to add debris to the airplane explosion.
 This animation was me having a lot of fun with GitHub Copilot :) - Thijs Limmen

 - Now, let's remove the `throw new Error('Error fetching planes');` line from the `fetchPlanes` function in `HomePage.tsx`